AkritiKhantwal14/oss-audit-24BAI10401/README.md

 Step-by-step to run:

 cd ~/your_scripts_folder

 chmod +x script5.sh

 ./script5.sh

 General Notes

 Linux Environment: Scripts are tested on Ubuntu 20.04 via WSL and native Linux.
 For Windows users, copy scripts to /home/<username> for proper permissions.

 Executable Permission: Always run chmod +x <script>.sh before execution.
-Optional Screenshots: Screenshots of script execution can be stored in a screenshots/ folder for reference.

 Dependencies: Most scripts use standard Linux commands (dpkg, grep, awk, ls, du, tail) that are available in most distributions.